»

 With employment as well, even for those who do have an adequate level of education there are so many difficulties faced by ex-offenders.
 The main one is, of course, disclosure.
 By law if you have an unspent criminal conviction you must disclose this when applying for a job.
 They advise you not to do this until interview, you wouldn’t want to end up in the situation I had with my university application, being judged without even being met face to face to state my case.
 I’m not bitter.
 Much.
 But even then there’s no guarantee they won’t throw their hands up in horror and wrap it up quickly before hotfooting it out the door and running down the corridor waving their arms about.
 You never know.

 I think the biggest hurdle of all to overcome is to get the offenders to want to help themselves.
 At a meeting of organisations who help offenders re-integrate with society I met someone who was a PPO, a Prolific and Priority Offender, someone who’d been in and out of prison their whole life.
 Even though they were free their attitude was all wrong.
 They were complaining that dole money was not available to them quickly enough on leaving prison (even though you’re given money when you leave) and that it wasn’t enough for them to buy the basics that they needed to attend interviews.
 I begged to differ when you consider the low cost of basic smart clothing in the big supermarkets these days.
 But as far as this PPO was concerned he could earn far more selling drugs and the sad fact is that that is probably exactly what he went back to doing before repeating the cycle with the revolving door of prison, again and again and again.
 The fact that people like that think they’re owed something really galls me.
 I never felt that way.
 I knew that if I wanted my life not to be ruined by going to prison I had to do everything in my power to make sure it wasn’t.
 I did all the courses in prison that were required of me, and more, to address my offending behaviour.
 From the time I first got there until the time I left this was an important part of my life.
 And my attitude completely changed over time.
 At first I was angry and would not accept blame for any part of what had happened, despite the fact that I admitted the offence, up to a point.
 But that changed and I realised eventually that I was fully responsible for a massive overreaction to a bad situation.
-Although I still will never agree that there was ever any intent to cause harm.
+Although I still will never agree that there was ever any intent to cause harm, to my eternal shame it just happened.
 Hey ho.

 But I was very lucky.
 I had an excellent support network, friends, family, probation (at home and in prison), the prison, Inside Job.
 They all helped me to succeed in doing the things I wanted to achieve.

 I was released from prison on home detention curfew on 5th January 2007 after serving thirteen and a half months.
 Just a week or so before I’d been home for Christmas and had a lovely time with my family, feeling completely normal for the first time in ages and even spending Boxing Day with my lovely boys.
 As arranged I met up with my old college friend, Adam, and several school friends and had a great time.
 And, somehow, Adam and I got together.
 It was completely out of the blue, especially as I’d thought he was still with his girlfriend, but it turns out they’d not been together for quite a while.
-We’d been best friends at college but ,despite the fact that he may have had hopes then, we both knew it would never happen so neither of us had any reason to imagine it would have happened this time around either.
+We’d been best friends at college but, despite the fact that he may have had hopes then, we both knew it would never happen so neither of us had any reason to imagine it would have happened this time around either.
 But I’m very happy that it did, and the best part was that we didn’t have to worry about getting to know each other as we already knew each other very well.
 Apparently he was attracted to my “cold cold aloofness”.
 I’ve no idea what he means.
 He moved back to Portsmouth from Exeter and we got married in December 2007.
 Quick, maybe, but we both knew that it was right.
 And that’s enough of that because there’s every chance I’m going to make myself vomit.
 Let me offer my sincerest apologies if you, dear reader, have been forced to do the same.
 But here’s a wedding photo, you’ll see that even 13 years later he was STILL looking down my top.
 Shocking.

 14